MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-guest-access-in-groups.md

 ![Screenshot of PowerShell window showing that guest group access has been set to false.](../media/09ebfb4f-859f-44c3-a29e-63a59fd6ef87.png)

-## Allow/block guest access based on their domain
+## Allow or block guest access based on their domain

 You can allow or block guest users who are using a specific domain.
 For example, if your business (Contoso) has a partnership with another business (Fabrikam), you can add Fabrikam to your Allow list so your users can add those guests to their groups.

 For more information, see [Allow or block invitations to B2B users from specific organizations](https://docs.microsoft.com/azure/active-directory/b2b/allow-deny-list).

-## Add guest to the global address list
+## Add guests to the global address list

 By default, guests aren't visible in the Exchange Global Address List.
 Use the steps listed below to make a guest visible in the global address list.